open-education-api/specification/docs/consumers/eduxchange.md

     - `modeOfStudy`: the modeOfStudy of the program for this enrollment.
 Allowed values are `"full-time"`, `"part-time"`, `"dual training"` or `"self-paced"`.
     - `startDate`: the start date for this enrollment.
 Should be a string formatted as an RFC3099 full-date.
     - `endDate`: end start date for this enrollment.
 Should be a string formatted as an RFC3099 full-date.
+- `institutionBRINCode`, the BRIN code of the institution.
+Should consist of two digits and two capital letters.

 ### Example